 |On Hebbelille, my brother's boat outside Florø, Norway.
 Photo: Øystein Garfors.|

-That I have travelled to every country in the world and written a book about it was recently featured by Business Insider, Daily Mail, The LAD bible and a range of other media around the world.
-The first of those articles has racked up 5 million hits alone; people are clearly interested, intrigued or disgusted.
+That I have travelled to every country in the world and written a book about it, was recently featured by Business Insider, Daily Mail, The LAD bible and a range of other media around the world.
+The first of those articles racked up 8 million hits alone; people are clearly interested, intrigued or disgusted.
 It is time for a little country run - join the #CountryChallenge!

 Thursday, August 06, 2015